mskelton/mskelton/README.md

 ### Hi, I'm Mark 👋

-I'm a software developer and follower of Christ located in Madison, Wisconsin.
+I'm a software developer and follower of Christ located in Monroe, Wisconsin.
 I currently work at [Widen Enterprises](https://github.com/Widen) as a JavaScript Engineer.

 ## 🔭 Recent projects